danielfm/prometheus-for-developers/README.md

 # Prometheus For Developers

-This is a gentle introduction I created for telling the software developers in my [company](https://descomplica.com.br) the basics about [Prometheus](https://prometheus.io).
+This is an introductory tutorial/workshop I created for telling the software developers in my [company](https://descomplica.com.br) the basics about [Prometheus](https://prometheus.io).

 If you have any suggestion to improve this content, don't hesitate to contact